 Kitchen viewed closely reveals glossy white countertop surface mirrored in wall-mounted shelving and cupboards above range.
 Again, subtle hidden light sources create a warm glow in this space.

-Hall space opens up to master bath and bedroom, with expanse of dark wood flooring continuing.
+Hall space opens up to primary bath and bedroom, with expanse of dark wood flooring continuing.
 Bathroom features white tile floor in contrast.

-Head-on view of master bedroom, showcasing white-covered bed in front of monolithic wall detail containing horizontal light strip.
+Head-on view of primary bedroom, showcasing white-covered bed in front of monolithic wall detail containing horizontal light strip.
 Large dark leather ottomans stand on each side.

 Bathroom continues use of the dark minimalist wood panels, beneath expanse of glossy white countertop.
 Dual-faucet sink rests against immense wall-size mirror for expanded visual space.